ubddprasanna/LearnJava-DuringDoing/Step-08/README.md

 ---

 ### A New Challenge & The Power of Recursion

+What is Recursion?
+Recursion is a way of solving a problem by having a function call itself to solve a smaller piece of the same problem.
+It's like a set of Russian nesting dolls.
+To open the whole set, you open the first doll, and inside you find a smaller, identical doll that you open in the exact same way.
 ---
 ### Part 8.4: Configuring the Grading Scheme (The "Better Way")